miohtama/bitcoinaddress.js/README.rst

 Introduction
 ---------------

-**bitcoinaddress.js** is a JavasSript library for making easy bitcoin payments, sending bitcoins and presenting bitcoin addresses on any HTML page.
+**bitcoinaddress.js** is a a JavaScript component library for making easy bitcoin payments, sending bitcoins and presenting bitcoin addresses on HTML pages.

 Features
 ---------